 To play Proline in Ontario you must fill out a selection slip at any OLG retailer.
 Gas stations, grocery stores and convenience stores are usually a good bet for finding an OLG lottery booth.

 I have to stress just how poor Proline is in Ontario.
 The odds are horrible, with payouts of close to double being the norm online.
 You also have to bet on between 3 and 6 games, while online you have the option for single bets and you have a ton of extra betting options.
 I won’t even get into the sign up bonuses and promotions that the online sportsbooks offer, which you would never see from Proline.
 The OLG’s Proline option is ancient and I strongly advise Ontario residents to place your sports bets online for a much more pleasurable experience.

-Pro Pools, Pro Props and Pro Picks all work the same way.
-There is a list of games (or props or picks) on a card for the night.
+Pools and Props both work the same way.
+There is a list of games (or props) on a card for the night.
 You simply go through the card and select which team will win each game.
 Everyone who fills out that card for that day is entered into a pool and whichever player gets the most selections correct wins the pot.
 For this reason you never know how much you will win if you get the most correct answers because if more people enter, more money is available to be won.

 The OLG is the by far the worst of the various sports betting programs run by the different provincial governments.
 The odds are by far the worst I have seen, the OLG requires parlay bets with at least 3 selections, while other provinces only require 2, there is no website for placing bets and the betting options are lacking.
 Ontario residents, more than any other province in Canada, should definitely make the transition to betting through one of my recommended online sportsbooks.
 With the alternative being the OLG the grass if much greener online!